 Before Jang Song-taek's removal from power and in the months following, the SSD and MPS remained in the public eye.
-The SSD was attached directly to Jang's downfall.542 Although Jang had ties to the KPISF, the MPS did not appear to suffer in terms of influence.543 Kim Won-hong was a constant presence at Kim Jong-un's public appearances and Choe Pu-il's public persona did not significantly change.
+The SSD was attached directly to Jang's downfall.
+550 Although Jang had ties to the KPISF, the MPS did not appear to suffer in terms of influence.
+551 Kim Won-hong was a constant presence at Kim Jong-un's public appearances and Choe Pu-il's public persona did not significantly change.

-In April 2014 at the First Session of the 13th SPA, both Kim Won-hong and Choe Pu-il were reappointed as members of the NDC.544 This move slightly altered the command and control structure of the SSD and MPS.
-Instead of Kim Jong-un having formal oversight of these institutions in his capacity as First Chairman of the
+In April 2014 at the First Session of the 13th SPA, both Kim Won-hong and Choe Pu-il were reappointed as members of the NDC.552 This move slightly altered

-^{541 &}quot;Kim Jong-un's Order Number 0078 to Promote KPA Commanding Officer Ranks," Nodong Sinmun, February 16, 2015.
+[&]quot;Kim Jong-un's Order Number 0078 to Promote KPA Commanding Officer Ranks," Nodong Simmun, February 16, 2015.

 Lee Young-Jong and Ser Myo-Ja, "Ripples Still Felt From Jang Killing," Korea JoongAng Daily, November 17, 2014.
 According to this source, Kim Won-hong's status dramatically increased inside the circles of power in Pyongyang for his "effective" handling of Jang's arrest, investigation, trial, and execution.

 Gang Byeong-Han, "Jang Song-thaek was Purged Because of Conflicts Surrounding Coal Mining Rights," The Kyunghyang Shinmun, December 24, 2013.
 According to this source, Choe Pu-il underwent investigation in the aftermath of Jang's purge.
 However, it did not appear to impact his standing within the leadership.

-544 Kim Won-hong had initially been appointed to the NDC in 2012 and Choe Pu-il assumed the seat left vacant by Ri Myong-su in 2013.
+Kim Won-hong had initially been appointed to the NDC in 2012 and Choe Pu-il assumed the seat left vacant by Ri Myong-su in 2013.

-NDC, he was now able to directly command their leaders.
+the command and control structure of the SSD and MPS.
+Instead of Kim Jong-un having formal oversight of these institutions in his capacity as First Chairman of the NDC, he was now able to directly command their leaders.
 As members of the NDC, Kim Won-hong and Choe Pu-il carried more institutional power in terms of policy implementation outside of their direct chains of command.